nazimhsen31-netizen/nazimhsen31-netizen/README.md

 ## 👋 Home / Introduction

 Hi, my name is **Nazim Hossen**.
-I am a second-year Computer Science student at the **University of Washington Tacoma**.
-I am interested in software development, cybersecurity, and how technology can be used to solve everyday problems.
+I am a second year Computer Science student at the **University of Washington Tacoma**.
+I am interested in AI, cybersecurity, and how technology can be used to solve everyday problems.

 This portfolio is a work in progress.
 As I learn new concepts and complete more projects, I will continue to update this page and my repositories.